EarToEarOak/RTLSDR-Scanner/readme.md

 **Tools Menu**

 - **Compare** - Compare two previously saved scans
-- **Auto Calibration** - Perform a crude calibration of the dongle to a known signal (this should be a continuous, unwavering signal)
+- **Auto Calibration** - Perform a crude calibration of the dongle to a known signal (this should be a continuous, steady signal)

 ## License ##